Deportation of Kilmar Abrego Garcia: Return to the United States and criminal charges

-On June 6, 2025, the government brought Abrego Garcia back to the US, and the DOJ announced that he had been indicted in Tennessee for unlawfully transporting illegal immigrants for financial gain, and conspiring to do so.
-The case was assigned to Judge Waverly Crenshaw.
+On June 6, 2025, the government brought Abrego Garcia back to the U.S., and the DOJ announced that he had been indicted in Tennessee for unlawfully transporting illegal immigrants for financial gain, and conspiring to do so.
+The case was assigned to Tennessee District Judge Waverly Crenshaw.
 The indictment had been filed on May 21 under seal and was unsealed on June 6.
-A federal arrest warrant was issued after the indictment was filed, and the day of Abrego Garcia's return, Attorney General Bondi said that the US had presented the arrest warrant to the government of El Salvador.
+A federal arrest warrant was issued after the indictment was filed, and the day of Abrego Garcia's return, Attorney General Bondi said that the U.S. had presented the arrest warrant to the government of El Salvador.
 President Bukele tweeted that "of course we wouldn't refuse" a US request to return someone to face charges.

-One of Abrego Garcia's lawyers, Simon Sandoval Moshenberg, said that the administration's decision to bring Abrego Garcia back to the US in order to prosecute him indicated that it had been "playing games with the court all along".
+One of Abrego Garcia's lawyers, Simon Sandoval Moshenberg, said that the administration's decision to bring Abrego Garcia back to the U.S. in order to prosecute him indicated that it had been "playing games with the court all along".
 Another of his lawyers, Andrew Rossman, said that the return proved that the administration could have brought him back earlier but "just refused to do so".

-The next day, Trump said he did not speak with Bukele about releasing Abrego Garcia, and it "wasn't my decision" to bring him back to the US, but was instead the DOJ's decision.
+The next day, Trump said he did not speak with Bukele about releasing Abrego Garcia, and it "wasn't my decision" to bring him back to the U.S., but was instead the DOJ's decision.
 Trump called Senator Van Hollen a "loser" for having defended Abrego Garcia's due process rights, and White House spokesperson Karoline Leavitt said Van Hollen should "immediately apologize to Garcia's victims".
 Van Hollen responded that he "will never apologize for defending the Constitution", and instead Trump "should apologize to the country for violating his oath to the Constitution."

 Ben Schrader, the chief of the criminal division of the US Attorney's Office in Nashville, resigned.
 According to ABC News, his resignation was based on concerns that Abrego Garcia's case was being pursued for political reasons.